SpencerMycek/KineticistExpandedElements/README.md

 ## Recent Changes

-- Void Element Added
+- Wood Element Added
-- Various fixes to option choices and description typos
-- New Icons for Void Abilities
-- Gravity Control (and Greater) no longer have duplicate options

-- Taking your second elemental focus should give you force blast if your first element was Aether (the abilities didn't appear before, I think)')
+- Fix a mixup between void and aether class skills

 ## Known Issues

 ### Disintigration Infusion
 This is a very strange infusion, both doubling damage, and halving it.
-Unfortunately, in it's current state, it does not benefit from metakinesis, elemental overflow, or form infusions.
-It does work correctly, when used with Extended Range and basic Force blast.
+For whatever reason, it does not work with the Spindle infusion, still working on that

+### Admixtures
+These work pretty well in all cases, I have only seen a single issue: When using either of the energy admixtures, and you crit, the damage modified by the admixture will not deal double damage, but the original damage type will.

 [1]: https://github.com/Truinto